mnm-team/p4-sdn/ideas/README.md

 A simple example using Bloom filter can be found here: https://github.com/nsg-ethz/p4-learning/tree/master/examples/stateful_firewall

+More details to this idea is described in [statefulness](../statefulness).

 ## Implementing BGP with P4

 Similar to the implementation of OSPF with P4: https://github.com/fno2010/pwospf-p4/